jwinarske/rkboot/README.rst

 levinboot (name always lowercase) is a bootloader for (currently) RK3399 platforms with LPDDR4 memory.

 The project is currently in a β-state.
 Basic features work, but formats and features are still in flux.
-As a non-commercial project, no warranty is given for any breakage.
+As a non-commercial project, no warranty is given for any breakage. *Note to pre-0.7.2 users loading the payload from SD: remember to set the partition type for the payload before updating the bootloader.*

 Important project goals include: